 We pride ourselves in finding your Ancestor and your connection with Ireland.
 At My Ireland Family Heritage you can achieve all your goals.
 Seán and his team will be with you every step off the way through the research process, the findings and ultimately travel with you on your journey to your home coming.

 In many cases we unearth Documents which are not on line (Unique Documents and Moments).
 We visit the exact Family home of the 1800s in any County of Ireland.
 Family may still live there after 200 years but failing that we unearth the families who have remained even if your family have emigrated.
 These are people with stories to tell you (Testimonials)

 My Ireland Heritage team is dedicated to visiting your ancestral townland (Original Family Settlement / Home) prior to your tour to research local archives, churches and graveyards, and communicate with the parish priest and locals.
 Armed with this knowledge of your ancestors, a tailor made tour is created for you.

 To experience the history and heritage Real Ireland has to offer and get an in depth background with our expert guide.
-My Ireland Family Heritage suggest that you include a One Day Historical Tour which will enhance your Ancestral Townland Experience Tour which we can customise to your requirements.
+My Ireland Family Heritage suggest that you include a One Day Historical Tour which will enhance your Ancestral Townland Experience Tour which we can customize to your requirements.